GilbertArdila/GilbertArdila/README.md

 **Hi every body, I am Gilbert Ardila**

-I am a jr web developer and enjoy create new projects!!
+I am a fullstack developer and I enjoy what I do!!

 I live in Bogotá-Colombia, I have worked in personal projects as a Knowledge selft growing and I invite you to glance at my GitHub account

-I have knowledge in Html/Css/JavaScript/Tailwind CSS/Typescript and React in front-end, but also in Nodejs/Express/Java/SpringBoot and SQL in back-end , but I am also learning new things every day.
+I have knowledge in Html/Css/JavaScript/Tailwind CSS/Typescript/React in front-end, and also in Nodejs/Express/Nest/Java/SpringBoot and SQL in back-end , but I am learning new thingsas well.

 #**Some of My projects:**